JamesPaden/css-paged-media-tutorial/docs/source/tools.rst

 Vivliostyle Formatter
 +++++++++++++++++++++

-* current version: unreleased/beta
+* Current version: unreleased/beta
 * Website: http://www.vivliostyle.com
 * Samples: http://www.vivliostyle.com/en/sample/
 * Pricing: unknown so far

 * Personal rating:

-  * Not much can be said to this beta-quality software
+  * Not much can be said to this beta-quality software.
-  * Detailed documentation missing so far
+  * Detailed documentation missing so far.
   * Vivliostyle may become a game changer and perhaps "the next big thing" in publishing
   * Vivliostyle does not claim being (fully) CSS Paged Media compliant.
-Instead it seems to push vendors and the W3C publishing groups for getting forward with the standardization of various features (e.g. shapes)
+Instead it seems to push vendors and the W3C publishing groups for getting forward with the standardization of various features (e.g. shapes).
-  * Absolutely worthy keeping an eye on Vivliostyle
+  * Absolutely worthy keeping an eye on Vivliostyle.
-  * The success of Vivliostyle will depend on threethings:
+  * The success of Vivliostyle will depend on three things:

     * reasonable pricing,
     * friendly license conditions